 Ragweed pollen is the source for many common fall allergy symptoms.
 It grows throughout the United States and releases pollen from August to November.
 Typically, ragweed pollen counts are highest in mid-September.
 3

 Mold is also a typical trigger for autumn allergies.
 Molds are fungi (not the ones you eat in salads) that thrive in moist, damp environments.
-The rotting leaves of fall provide an excellent home for mold growth, and to the detriment of allergy sufferers, release spores into the air to reproduce.3These tiny spores are often the culprit for those runny noses and watery, itchy eyes you see in allergy sufferers.4
+The rotting leaves of fall provide an excellent home for mold growth, and to the detriment of allergy sufferers, release spores into the air to reproduce.
+These tiny spores are often the culprit for the nasal congestion, runny noses, sneezing, and watery, itchy eyes you see in allergy sufferers.4